Ants and bracket generating distributions in dimension 5 and 6: The EDS associated with the (2,3,5) distribution associated with the movement of three ants

-Calculating the Weyl tensor of this metric in the null coframe, and using the procedure of calculating the Cartan quartic from the conformal metric described in \cite{nan}, we find that the Cartan quartic of the corresponding to $(2,3,5)$ distribution $\Da$ is \emph{of type} $D$ in the parabolic geometric language \cite{franco} or, what is the same, \emph{has no real roots}.
+Calculating the Weyl tensor\footnote{Here we use the basic invariants of the conformal pseudo-riemannian geometry, namely the \emph{Weyl tensor} and the \emph{conformally Einstein condition}.
+The conformal geometry and the theory of its invariants is a big subject on its own.
+A convenient shortcut to the definitions of conformal objects and notions we use here, can be found in Sections 2.1-2.2 of \cite{gover}.} of this metric in the null coframe, and using the procedure of calculating the Cartan quartic from the conformal metric described in \cite{nan}, we find that the Cartan quartic of the corresponding to $(2,3,5)$ distribution $\Da$ is \emph{of type} $D$ in the parabolic geometric language \cite{franco} or, what is the same, \emph{has no real roots}.
 Morevoer the metric is \emph{not} conformal to an Einstein metric.
-This in particular means that the distribution $\Da$ is NOT $G_2$ flat.
+This in particular means that the distribution $\Da$ is NOT $G_2$ flat\footnote{There are many meanings of the word \emph{flatness} in mathematics.
+Usually it refers to the \emph{zero curvature of a} certain \emph{connection}.
+It is the meaning we use in this sentence: The Cartan $\mathfrak{g}_2^*$-valued Cartan connection of the $(2,3,5)$ distribution $\mathcal{D}$ associated with ants moving on a 5-dimensional orbit according to {\bf rule B} has non-zero curvature, i.e. it is \emph{not flat}.
+This has nothing to do with the word `flatness' used in the nonlinear control theory.}.
 Also, using the \emph{Cartan reduction procedure} for the Cartan system associated to the distribution $\Da$, as in Theorem 8 in \cite{nurdif}, we established that the districbution $\Da$ has precisely 5-dimensional Lie algebra of symmetries.
 This proves Theorem \ref{33} from the end of Section \ref{B}.